Investing

 Angel Investors Investing

-For example, say an angel investor loses $100,000 on each of 10 companies, but an 11th company goes public.
-That last company could turn an initial $100,000 investment into several million dollars, which more than makes up for the $1 million lost to failed investments.
+Consider this scenario: an angel investor loses $100,000 across 10 different companies but sees an 11th company achieve a successful public offering.
+That final company could transform an initial $100,000 investment into millions of dollars, easily compensating for the $1 million lost through failed investments.

 How Does An Angel Investor Earn